NaPoleonX (NPX) Price Tops $0.15

 - Crypto.com Chain (CRO) traded 0.3% lower against the dollar and now trades at $0.0381 or 0.00000379 BTC.

-NaPoleonX’s launch date was September 29th, 2017.
+NaPoleonX’s genesis date was September 29th, 2017.
 NaPoleonX’s total supply is 29,800,000 tokens and its circulating supply is 24,320,139 tokens.
-NaPoleonX’s official website is napoleonx.ai.
+NaPoleonX’s official Twitter account is @NapoleonXai.
+The official message board for NaPoleonX is medium.com/@napoleonx.ai.
 The Reddit community for NaPoleonX is /r/NapoleonX.
-The official message board for NaPoleonX is medium.com/@napoleonx.ai.
-NaPoleonX’s official Twitter account is @NapoleonXai.
+The official website for NaPoleonX is napoleonx.ai.

 NaPoleonX Token Trading

-NaPoleonX can be traded on these cryptocurrency exchanges: IDEX and IDAX.
-It is usually not currently possible to buy alternative cryptocurrencies such as NaPoleonX directly using U.S. dollars.
-Investors seeking to acquire NaPoleonX should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+NaPoleonX can be purchased on the following cryptocurrency exchanges: IDEX and IDAX.
+It is usually not possible to buy alternative cryptocurrencies such as NaPoleonX directly using U.S. dollars.
+Investors seeking to trade NaPoleonX should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy NaPoleonX using one of the aforementioned exchanges.

 Receive News & Updates for NaPoleonX Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for NaPoleonX and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.